-WELCOME TO CCOLD 2023
+WELCOME TO CCOLD 2025

 CCOLD provides a unique opportunity for attendees to interact with international experts in the field of hematologic malignancies.
 The scope of this meeting will highlight both recent research findings elucidating the pathophysiology of these diverse diseases, as well as changes in therapeutic advances that have had a large impact in the management of our patients.
 As in previous meetings the format will be didactic presentations as well as case based panel discussions.
-There will be opportunity for audience participation via keypad polling devices with the entire faculty featured during the panel discussions.
+There will be opportunity for audience participation via electronic polling with the entire faculty featured during the panel discussions.

 Internationally known researchers in Lymphoproliferative Disorders will provide keynote lectures and their perspectives on optimal management.